 abusive home situation (physical as well as psychological)

 substance abuse by parents

 In addition to information being received from the student applicant, corroboration must be provided through a written statement provided by a reliable third-party (e.g. clergy, counselor, lawyer, etc.)

 The decision to use professional judgment in order to override normal dependent status will be made only by administrative staff.
 The Director of Financial Assistance will be the person to whom students may appeal decisions made by other administrative staff who does not deem circumstances compelling or documentation insufficient.
 Overrides do not carry over from one year to the next; the Office of Financial Assistance must reaffirm each year that the unusual circumstances persist and that an override is still justified.

-Reduced Income from Prior Tax Year
+Special Circumstances- Reduced Income From Prior Tax Year

 Roth IRA rollovers will be excluded from the families Adjusted Gross Income if indicated on the CSS Profile or 1099-R that is submitted with the tax documents.